A. W. Buck House

-A. W. Buck House is a historic home located at Ebensburg, Cambria County, Pennsylvania.
+A. W. Buck House is a historic home located at Ebensburg, Cambria County, Pennsylvania, United States.
 It was built in 1889, and is a high style Queen Anne style dwelling.
 A two-story wing with end tower was built in 1903.
 It is a 2 1/2-story, three-bay brick building.
 It features an eight sided, three-story tower and a wrap-around porch.
 It was originally built as a private residence.
 In 1923, it was purchased by the Roman Catholic Diocese of Altoona-Johnstown as a convent for the Sisters of St. Joseph.

 In 1990, it was sold to the Cambria County Historical Society and is operated as a local history museum.

 It was added to the National Register of Historic Places in 1995.